Rendering of KUbeSat1 orbiting earth.

 KUbeSat1

-If successful, KUbeSat1 will be the first satellite put into orbit by a major University in the State of Kansas.
+If successful, KUbeSat1 will be the first satellite put into orbit by a major university in the state of Kansas.
 It is a 3U satellite that carries three main payloads: a Primary Cosmic Ray Detector (PCRD) to measure primary cosmic rays hitting the Earth, a High-Altitude Calibration instrument for KUbeSat (HiCalK) used for measuring very high frequency (VHF) from cosmic ray interactions with the atmosphere, and a camera to capture images of both Earth and space.

 Organization patch for KUbeSat.
 The image depicts the side of the Earth with a cube satellite rounding the corner in orbit.
 Stars and a four leaf clover is depicted in the back ground.
 The yellow, blue, and red border shows two KU Jayhawks on either side, with the 'University of Kansas' printed on the top, and 'KUbeSat' printed on the bottom.